 In addition to these considerations, a variety of accessibility supports were made available for use in the DLM assessment system.
 The Accessibility Manual (Dynamic Learning Maps, 2014) outlined a six-step process for test administrators and IEP teams to use in making decisions about accessibility supports.
 This process began with confirming the student meets the DLM participation guidelines (see Appendix C.16) and continued with the selection, administration, and evaluation of the effectiveness of the accessibility supports.
-Supports were selected for each student in the PNP.
-The PNP could be completed any time before beginning testing.
-It could also be changed during testing as a student's needs changed.
-Once updated, the changes appeared the next time the student was logged in to the KITE system.
+Supports were selected for each student in the PNP in KITE Educator Portal.
+The PNP could be completed any time before testing begins.
+It could also be changed during testing as a student's needs change.
+Once updated, the changes appeared the next time the student is logged in to the KITE system.
 All test administrators were trained in the use and management of these features (see Chapter X).